ninabarzh/broomstick/content/posts/katsinam.md

 Her guidance is not gentle in the conventional sense; she teaches through challenge.
 But her goal is harmony — not conformity.
 For Europeans accustomed to individualism without initiation, Crow Mother represents the missing role of elderhood: firm, loving, and necessary.
 Her teachings remind us that real unity does not come from avoiding discomfort, but from passing through it together.

 In Northern European societies, rites of passage have largely been reduced to formalities: a graduation, a driver's license, a birthday party.
-Yet deep transformation requires a journey — often a painful one — into unknown territory.
+Yet deep change requires a journey — often a painful one — into unknown territory.
 Crow Mother's lash is not punishment; it is refinement.
 Her lesson is this: only those who have faced themselves can truly stand with others.

 ---